In this post you will learn

 I run a 10 km race in the 90th percentile

-How helpful is that?
-It’s helpful in that it tells me you’re a great runner but doesn’t tell me the ‘measurement’, which in this case is the time.
+It’s helpful in that it tells me you’re better than most but doesn’t tell me the ‘measurement’, which in this case is the time.
 The ‘time’ is equivalent to the raw score.

-And that would have been the day the first raw score to percentile ranking table was created for the GMAT.
-Since then, score conversion tables from raw to percentile rankings change to reflect how the population performs on the test.
-As more people learn about the GMAT and test prep companies pop up, raw scores drift and generally convert to lower percentiles.
+Since its inception, the GMAT score conversion tables from raw to percentile rankings change to reflect how the population performs on the test.
+As more people learn about the GMAT and test prep companies improve, raw scores drift and generally convert to lower percentiles.
+This is certainly the more so for quantitative percentiles.

 This makes sense because on average everyone knows a bit more about the test and hence achieves a ‘better’ measurement.
 But, more people are achieving that measurement.
 As more people cross a certain threshold, fewer are left behind, and hence the percentile conversion drops.